microsoft/InsiderDevTour18-ML/README.md

 1. Make sure you are on the *Projects* view

 #### Visual Studio
-1. Open Visual Studio and create a blank new app - you will use this app to demonstate the new model you will generate
+1. Open Visual Studio and create a blank new app - you will use this app to demonstrate the new model you will generate
 1. Open another instance of Visual Studio and open the *AlarmML/AlarmML.sln* solution
 1. Open *MainPage.xaml.cs*